-The Board has adopted a Board Charter that sets out the mandate, responsibilities and procedures of the Board and the Board Oversight Committees, including matters reserved for the Board's decision.
+The Board has adopted a Board Charter that sets out the mandate, responsibilities and procedures of the Board and the Board Committees, including matters reserved for the Board's decision.
 The Board Charter will be reviewed as and when deemed appropriate to ensure that it is up to date and consistent with the Board's objectives and responsibilities as well as relevant regulatory requirements.
-The Board Charter was last reviewed and revised by the Board on 23 March 2023 and is available on the Bank's corporate website.
+The Board Charter was last reviewed and revised by the Board on 23 January 2024 and is available on the Bank's corporate website.

-(c) Board Performance Evaluation
+(c) Board Effectiveness Evaluation

-The Bank conducts an annual Board Performance Evaluation ("BPE") exercise with the objective of assessing the performance of the Board as a whole, Board Oversight Committees and individual Directors.
-The results of the BPE form part of the basis for evaluation by the Board Nomination Committee, for the re-appointment of Directors.
+The Bank conducts an annual Board Effectiveness Evaluation ("BEE") exercise with the objective of assessing the performance of the Board as a whole, Board Committees and individual Directors.
+This is to enable the Board to distinguish the Directors' strengths as well as to identify areas for professional development and process improvements for the Board, Board Committees and individual Directors.
+The results of the BEE also form part of the basis for evaluation by the Board Nomination Committee, for the reappointment of Directors.